zhao1f/zhao1f.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an associate professor at the School of Computer Science and Engineering, Beihang University, and a member of the State Key Laboratory of Virtual Reality Technology and Systems.
 I received my B.E. from Harbin Institute of Technology in 2016 and my Ph.D. from Beihang University in 2021.
 From November 2021 to January 2024, I was a Boya Postdoctoral Fellow at the National Engineering Research Center of Visual Technology, Peking University.

 My research focuses on generative artificial intelligence, fine-grained visual object recognition & parsing, and AR/VR content generation.
-I have published over 40 CCF-A papers in top-tier journals and conferences such as TPAMI, IJCV, CVPR, ICCV, and NeurIPS.
-Among these, 23 are first/co-first/corresponding author CCF-A papers, including 16 first-authored works with 4 first-authored TPAMI papers.
+I have published over 50 CCF-A papers in top-tier journals and conferences such as TPAMI, IJCV, CVPR, ICCV, and NeurIPS.
+Among these, 26 are first/co-first/corresponding author CCF-A papers, including 16 first-authored works with 5 first-authored/corresponding author TPAMI papers.

-I have served as an Area Chair for prestigious conferences, including NeurIPS 2025 and ICLR 2026, and have been recognized as an Outstanding Reviewer at ICCV 2021 and NeurIPS 2023.
+I have served as an Area Chair for prestigious conferences, including NeurIPS 2025, ICML 2026 and ICLR 2026, and have been recognized as an Outstanding Reviewer at ICCV 2021, NeurIPS 2023, AAAI 2026 Outstanding PC (0.16%).
 I also led the team that won the Championship in the FGVC8-iMET Challenge at CVPR 2021.

 My research has been supported by grants from the National Natural Science Foundation of China (Youth Program) and the China Postdoctoral Science Foundation.
 I have also participated in two Key Programs of the National Natural Science Foundation of China.
 In addition, I have applied for 22 Chinese/U.S. invention patents, with 19 already granted.